markusvankempen/WOW-LAB-HOL1264/README.md

 ### Step 3 - Register devicestype and devices:

 #### for cardashboard
-a. deviceType : "watson"
+- deviceType : "watson"
-b. deviceId : "speech"
+- deviceId : "speech"

-Note down your tocken and iot org
+Note down your token and iot org

-- Update date and deploy your code
+- Update date and deploy your code (file app.js and ui/api.js with the node-red instance name

 #### for airfreshener
-deviceType : "watson"
+- deviceType : "watson"
-deviceId : "airfreshener"
+- deviceId : "airfreshener"

+Note down your token and iot org

 ### Step 4 - Logon to particle.io
 Deploy you [code](https://raw.githubusercontent.com/markusvankempen/WowHol1264-CarDash/master/particle/airfreshener.json)